 By staying on property or within walking distance, you can go have your morning fun.
 Let the teens join you when they are ready.
 It’s also fun to stay close enough to leave the parks for a splash in the hotel pool.
 If you also have younger tadpoles, you can take them to nap during the day so they can keep up with the teens later.

-In case you missed it, Undercover Tourist is now booking discount hotel rooms for the three Disneyland properties — Disney's Paradise Pier (as low as $389 a night ), Disneyland Hotel (as low as $441 a night) and Disney's Grand Californian Hotel (as low as $547 a night), as well as other nearby hotels!
+In case you missed it, Undercover Tourist is now booking discount hotel rooms for the three Disneyland properties — Disney's Pixar Place Hotel (as low as $416 a night ), Disneyland Hotel (as low as $413 a night), Disneyland Hotel Villas and Disney's Grand Californian Hotel (as low as $524 a night), as well as multi-room suites at Disneyland and nearby hotels!

 Teens can find plenty to interest them in both parks, plus they have the stamina and energy to park hop that smaller children lack.
-Teens can rack up some serious mileage on the ole Fitbit throughout the day.
-We recommend that teens start out in Disney California Adventure with their favorite thrill rides and then hop over to Disneyland during the afternoon or at night.
-Disneyland Park is open later and has more FASTPASS availability in the afternoon and evening compared to Disney California Adventure.
+Teens can rack up some serious mileage on the ole Fitbit or Apple watch throughout the day.
+We recommend when park hopping that teens start out in Disney California Adventure with their favorite thrill rides and then hop over to Disneyland during the afternoon or at night.
+Disneyland Park is open later and has more Lightning Lane availability in the afternoon and evening compared to Disney California Adventure.
+If you are not park hopping, a two-day, 1-Park ticket with a day in each park would work great for teens.

 Don’t Skimp on Snacks!

 Teens are all about those classic Disneyland treats.
 They might even prefer to snack all day rather than sit down for a large meal.
-Churros, Mickey pretzels, mint juleps, chili cone queso, bacon mac ‘n’ cheese cones, Mickey beignets (OK, anything shaped like Mickey), corndogs and Dole Whips always sound good to a teen.
+Churros, Mickey pretzels, mint juleps, Blue Milk, Iced coffee, chili cone queso, bacon mac ‘n’ cheese cones, garlic pretzel cheesy breads, Mickey beignets (OK, anything shaped like Mickey), corndogs and Dole Whips always sound good to a teen.
 Teens also love colorful foods that look pretty in pictures so they can make all their friends super jelly.
 If you want to control the snacking (for sugar or budget), give your teen a Disney gift card for snacks and let him or her decide how to spend it.

 Say Cheese!
 Take Those Photos!